jonfk/jonfk.ca/_posts/2015-05-08-Experiments-with-processing.md

 tags: learning markup art drawing language
 ---

+Processing is a programming language targeted at electronic arts and visual design communities.
+It can serve as the foundation for electronic sketchbooks and aims to teach it's target communities programming in a visual context.
+At it's core processing is a simple programming language with a very lightweight c style syntax, similarly to Java in which it is implemented.

+There are now several implementations of Processing such as the one used on this page using [Processing.js](http://processingjs.org/).
+The original one is still the easiest one to use in my opinion but I haven't given a try to the others very thoroughly.

+##The context

-I am moving to a new apartment soon and in the process have to buy new furniture.
-To help with this task I measured the dimensions of my apartment and drew a rough sketch of what my apartment looks like.
-But my inner geek required me to map it out and have a digital copy of the map.
+I am moving to a new apartment soon and in the process of buying new furniture I have to map out the dimensions of my apartment.
+I could do a simple paper sketch or simply draw the map in a paint program but my inner geek compels me to try out something new.
+I have tried several declarative visual programming languages but I haven't found any that I was comfortable with.
+It may simply be because I am just not made for visual design but I wanted to give this another chance.

-The simplest way to do that would obviously to draw it using paint, but I have been wanting to try processing for a while and this gave me the perfect reason to try it out.
-I have tried d3.js for some data visualization but I wasn't able to use it to it's full potential.
+I tried D3.js for data visualizations and a few graphing libraries in javascript but after trying Processing again, I can state that Processing seems to have the simplest semantics as well as being the most flexible in what it can do.
+It even has 3D visualizations!

+Without much more ado here is the map of my apartment.

 ##The Map:
 <script src="/js/processing.js"></script>